 When debugging, start Chrome from the command-line and set the NACL_PLUGIN_DEBUG environment variable to 1 to print log messages to stdout.

 First, follow the public Chromium OS Developer Guide to check out the source.
-At a minimum you'll need to create a chroot.
+At a minimum you'll need to create a chroot and initialize the build for your board.
 You do not need to build everything from source.
 You do need to start the devserver.

 Next, flash your device to a very recent test build.
 Internally at Google you can do this with the following command when the dev server is running, where CHROMEBOOK_IP_ADDRESS is the IP address of your Chromebook already in developer mode, and $BOARD is your Chromebook's board name.

 Before you can make changes to PATTS, the first thing you need to run (from the chroot) is call cros_workon with two relevant ebuilds:

 cros_workon --board=$BOARD start chromiumos-assets cros_workon --board=$BOARD start common-assets